PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM

-\juan{None of these system integration challenges of PuM mechanisms can be studied in existing proprietary computing systems, special-purpose testing platforms~\cite{hassan2017softmc}, or system simulators~\cite{gem5-gpu,GEM5,zsim,ramulator-pim}.} \atb{First, many PuM mechanisms in DRAM rely on non-standard DDRX operation, where timing parameters for DDRX commands} \juan{are violated~\cite{gao2020computedram,kim.hpca18,kim.hpca19} (i.e., do not respect time intervals set by DRAM vendors to ensure correct operation)}.
-Proprietary computing systems do \emph{not} permit dynamically changing DDRX timing parameters, which is required to integrate \juan{these PuM mechanisms} into real systems.
-Second, prior works show that the reliability of PuM mechanisms is highly dependent on environmental \atb{conditions} such as temperature and voltage fluctuations~\cite{kim.hpca18,kim.hpca19}.
+\juan{None of these system integration challenges of PuM mechanisms can be {efficiently} studied in existing {general-purpose} computing systems {(e.g., personal computers, cloud computers, embedded systems)}, special-purpose testing platforms {(e.g., SoftMC~\cite{hassan2017softmc})}, or system simulators {(e.g., gem5~\cite{gem5-gpu,GEM5}, Ramulator~\cite{ramulator.github,ramulator}, {Ramulator-PIM~\cite{ramulator-pim},} zsim~\cite{zsim}, DAMOVSim~\cite{geraldodamov,oliveira2021damov}, and other simulators~\cite{zhang2022pim,forlin2022sim2pim,yu2021multipim,xu2019pimsim})}.} \atb{First, many {commodity DRAM based} PuM mechanisms in DRAM rely on non-standard DDRx operation, where timing parameters for DDRx commands} \juan{are violated~\cite{gao2020computedram,kim.hpca18,kim.hpca19}} {(or otherwise new DRAM commands are added, which requires new chip designs and interfaces)}. {Existing general-purpose} computing systems do \emph{not} permit dynamically changing DDRx timing parameters, which is required to integrate \juan{these PuM mechanisms} into real systems.
+Second, prior works show that the reliability of {commodity DRAM based} PuM mechanisms is highly dependent on environmental \atb{conditions} such as temperature and voltage fluctuations~\cite{kim.hpca18,kim.hpca19} and process variation.
 These effects are exacerbated by the non-standard behavior of \atb{PuM} mechanisms in real DRAM devices.
-Although special purpose testing platforms~\cite{hassan2017softmc} can be used to conduct \juan{reliability studies}, these platforms do \emph{not} model \juan{an end-to-end} computing system, \juan{where system integration of PuM mechanisms can be studied.} System simulators~\cite{gem5-gpu,GEM5,zsim,ramulator-pim} can model \juan{end-to-end computing systems}.
-However, \juan{they \atb{(i) do not model DRAM operation beyond manufacturer-recommended timing thresholds, (ii) do not have a way of interfacing with real DRAM devices that harbor proprietary characteristics (e.g., DRAM internal address mapping) and (iii)} \emph{cannot} support characterization studies} on the reliability \juan{of} \atb{PuM} mechanisms \juan{since system simulators do not model environmental conditions.}
+Although special-purpose testing platforms {(e.g., SoftMC~\cite{hassan2017softmc})} can be used to conduct \juan{reliability studies}, these platforms do \emph{not} model \juan{an end-to-end} computing system, \juan{where system integration of PuM mechanisms can be studied.} System simulators {(e.g., those aforementioned)} can model \juan{end-to-end computing systems}.
+However, \juan{they \atb{(i) do \emph{not} model DRAM operation that violates manufacturer-recommended timing parameters, (ii) do \emph{not} have {a way of interfacing with real DRAM chips that {embody undisclosed and unique} characteristics {that ha{ve} implications on how PuM techniques are integrated into real systems} (e.g., {proprietary and chip-specific} DRAM internal address mapping~\cite{cojocar2020susceptible,salp,patel2022case}),} and (iii)} \emph{cannot} support characterization studies} on the reliability \juan{of} \atb{PuM} mechanisms \juan{since system simulators do not model environmental conditions and process variation.}